 The amount of apartment construction underway and planned in metro Denver is extensive.
-Rental rates have been increasing due to strong demand, but the amount of new apartment construction coming onto the market may cause conditions to weaken during 2015 and 2016.
+Rental rates have been increasing due to strong demand, but the amount of new apartment construction coming onto the market may cause conditions to weaken during the second half of 2015 and into 2016.
 Over the long term Denver remains an attractive market for apartment investment but it is important to be cautious.